 Even if you plan to never carry a balance, opening a credit card in college can pay off in many ways, both now and in the future.
 Still not convinced?
 Read on for six reasons why you should make credit work for you while in college:

-Using a credit card requires you to think ahead to your payment due date, and budget to make sure you have the money available to make at least the minimum payment due.
+Using a credit card will require you to think ahead to your payment due date, and budget to make sure you have the money available to make at least the minimum payment every month.

 4. Earn Rewards or Cash Back

 Parents of college students with credit cards may be comforted to know that their children can cover the costs of what they need to in times of emergency or crisis.
-Students can book flights home, pay for unexpected medical or dental expenses not covered by health care, or even rent a car with a credit card.
+Students can book flights home, pay for unexpected medical or dental expenses, or even rent a car with a credit card.
 This may be particularly reassuring for parents with students attending college far from home, as well as the students themselves.

 6. Credit Score Tracking

 Part of learning goodÂ credit managementÂ includes monitoring your credit score.
 Some student credit cards provide you with yourÂ credit scoreÂ for free.
 This is a great way to keep an eye on where your credit stands.

 A credit card can be much more than just a convenient way to pay for todayâ€™s college expenses.
 At the same time, it can provide peace of mind in emergencies, be a fun way to accumulate rewards and cash back, and be a useful tool to help college students establish life-long good financial habits.